kkdevs/Patchwork/README.md

 the new mark, or trivial toggles added under default-off checkbox.

 Marks with high versions tend to be most stable, whereas latest mark is bleeding edge and almost inevitably buggy.
+Beware that older versions typically don't work with latest game DLC.